 This web page shows only a small excerpt of our Burdyke research.
 Another 136 words (10 lines of text) covering the years 1086, 1536, 1788, 1804, 1602, 1671, 1636, 1640, 1716, 1640, 1716, 1679, 1704, 1642, 1719, 1675, 1747, 1967, 1671, 1630, 1658, 1701, 1668, 1727, 1704 and 1713 are included under the topic Early Burdyke History in all our PDF Extended History products and printed products wherever possible.

 Burdyke Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
-Known variations of the Burdyke family name include Burdett, Bordet, Bourdet, Burdet, Burdit, Burditt and others.
+Known variations of the Burdyke family name include Burdett, Bordet, Bourdet, Burdet, Burdit, Burditt and many more.

 Early Notables of the Burdyke family (pre 1700)

 Outstanding amongst the family at this time was George Burdett (c.
 1602-1671), English settler to America in 1636, the second colonial governor of the Upper Plantation of New Hampshire; Sir Francis Burdett, 2nd Baronet, from the Warwickshire branch of the family; his son Sir Robert Burdett, 3rd Baronet DL (1640-1716), a Tory politician; and Sir Robert Burdett, 3rd Baronet (1640-1716) from Warwickshire and Debyshire who...

 Another 65 words (5 lines of text) are included under the topic Early Burdyke Notables in all our PDF Extended History products and printed products wherever possible.